sungchang79/RDS-FOR-SQLSERVER/en/console-guide.md

 In the User Group tab, a notification group can be created and deleted.
 In addition, the user list can be added, modified, and deleted in the user group.

-### Create User Group
+### Create a User Group

-Click the **+ Create User Group** at the top of the user group list and a popup will be displayed to create a user group.
+Click the **+ Create User Group** at the top of the user group list and a pop-up will be displayed to create a user group.

 ![user group list 001](https://static.toastoven.net/prod_rds_mssql/user_group_list_001.png)
 ![create user group 001](https://static.toastoven.net/prod_rds_mssql/user_group_create_001.png)